Immunomodulators

 How they are given

 Immunomodulators are most often given in combination with a steroid and a chemotherapy drug.
 They are taken as tablets, usually every day or for a certain number of days each month.
-As some immunomodulator drugs increase the risk of blood clots, some people also take a blood thinner.
+As some immunomodulator drugs increase the risk of blood clots, your doctor may advise you to take a blood thinner.

 Side effects